rstudio/keras3/man-src/k_shape/3-rendered.md

 shape, dimensions which are dynamic in the context of a compiled function will have a `tf.Tensor` value instead of a static integer value.

-# Returns
-A tuple of integers or None values, indicating the shape of the input tensor.

 # Examples
 ```python
 x = keras.zeros((8, 12))
 keras.ops.shape(x)
 # (8, 12)
 ```

+@returns
+A tuple of integers or None values, indicating the shape of the input tensor.

 @param x A tensor.
 This function will try to access the `shape` attribute of the input tensor.